pac4j/pac4j/documentation/docs/authenticators.md

 In practice:

-- all the available `Authenticator` create a user profile when validating credentials and save it in the current `Credentials`
+- all the available `Authenticator` create a specific user profile when validating credentials and save it in the current `Credentials`
 - all the clients are configured by default with the [`AuthenticatorProfileCreator`](https://github.com/pac4j/pac4j/blob/master/pac4j-core/src/main/java/org/pac4j/core/profile/creator/AuthenticatorProfileCreator.java) which retrieves the user profile from the current `Credentials` and returns it.

 So it works out of the box, even if providing a specific `ProfileCreator` is perfectly feasible.